Edouard-Legoupil/Humanitarian-Survey-analysis/chapter5.md

 ---
 title: 'Calculated indicators'
-description: "Create new variables from the existing ones"
+description: 'Create new variables from the existing ones'
 ---

 ## An exercise title written in sentence case